 Offers are a waiting game.
 Be prepared for lots of frustration.
 You need a written offer or nothing is official; you should also accept or reject in writing.
 Negotiate, but be aware of the strength or weakness of your position.
 I also recommend doing only one round of negotiating (i.e. you counterpropose terms, and the organization responds to that, and then you make a decision).
 As a hiring manager, I can tell you that it is very frustrating when a candidate attempts to negotiate for a long time, and that can make an employer upset and possibly even rescind the offer.
 Look at the entire package.
 Starting salary may not be as important as the type of work, the environment, benefits, growth potential, and work-life balance.
 Drug tests and other factors are becoming more common; you will have to decide how you want to respond to those.

 Ah yes, salaries.
 Everybody wants to know about those.
 For academic (tenure track) salaries, you can get typical numbers from the annual Taulbee surveys, printed in the Computing Research News newsletter and the Communications of the ACM.
-For example, the median salary listed in the 2013 Taulbee survey for associate professors was about $107k.
+For example, the median salary listed in the 2015 Taulbee survey for associate professors was almost $114k.
 Realize that these are 9-month salaries.
 Whether or not you can procure funding to cover 2 or 3 months of summer salary makes a big difference to your bottom line.
 Also, professors can make money by consulting, although this is more common among established professors.
 Rates can be up to $4000 per day or more, depending on the type of consulting and the client.
 Figures for industrial salaries are harder to come by.
 The Maisel and Gaddy references are the only ones I have found that specifically survey young Ph.D.’s in industry, and those figures are now very old.
 Salaries depend heavily on geography.
 For example, salaries in the Silicon Valley and San Francisco are high.
 But before you decide to move to Palo Alto, remember that the cost of living there is also in the stratosphere.
 When I first wrote this guide (in 1997), nice houses in the Silicon Valley in good areas cost more than half a million dollars.
-In 2014, those same houses are now at least $1.25M.
+In 2017, those same houses probably cost $1.25M to $1.5M or more.
 More general computer science salary surveys are run by the IEEE and EE Times.

 As a hiring manager, I will caution you against believing self-reported figures from sites such as Glassdoor.
 My experience is that those are not accurate and generally exaggerate salary figures.
 They also often confuse base salaries with total compensation that includes bonuses, stock and other benefits.